ILLINOIS STATE LIBRARY

 - The LSTA allotment is annually appropriated by Congress.

 - Two financial requirements for receiving the federal LSTA funds are maintenance of effort and match.
-Under exceptional and uncontrollable circumstances, a state may apply for a waiver of the maintenance of effort.

 - LSTA Funding in Illinois: Comparing "Block" and "Competitive" Grants